 The Tale Of Turmoil Ends: US TikTok Set To Divest In 2026

-TikTok has survived more political whiplash than any other platform—dodging executive orders, legal battles, and ban deadlines.
+TikTok has survived more political whiplash than any other platform — dodging executive orders, legal battles, and ban deadlines.
 Its staying power proves just how embedded it is in US culture.
-In our February Consumer Pulse survey, less than half (43%) of US TikTok users told us it would be a positive outcome if Larry Ellison (Oracle’s Chairmen) bought TikTok, but 67% also said that regardless of who buys TikTok, they plan to continue to use the app.
+In our February 2025 Consumer Pulse Survey, less than half (43%) of US TikTok users told us it would be a positive outcome if Larry Ellison (Oracle’s chairman) bought TikTok, but 67% also said that they plan to continue to use the app regardless of who buys it.
 I think it’s safe to say that this assumes the app stays the same.

 The Algorithm Experience Will Be Different

-The algorithm is the heartbeat of TikTok’s addictive experience, and the jury’s out on whether a US-only TikTok will replicate the magic of the original experience.
+The algorithm is the heartbeat of TikTok’s addictive experience, and the jury’s out on whether a US-only TikTok will replicate the magic of the original.
 If it doesn’t, creators and consumers may flock to YouTube Shorts and Instagram Reels.

 Brands And Creators Should Be Skeptical